-If a recovery is necessary, see section Error!
-Reference source not found.
+If a recovery is necessary, see section 2.1.4 Resetting to factory defaults

 3.4.0 VideoEdge testing process

 As part of the requirements of the Product Security Program, the VideoEdge NVR receives regular vulnerability and penetration testing from our internal product security engineers.
 The VideoEdge NVR is also subjected to third party penetration testing annually and at milestone releases.